dayton-outar/glif/algos/js/codility/greedy/README.md

     return canoes;
 }

-greedyCanoeistA( [2, 4, 5, 2, 1, 5, 6, 7, 8, 9, 7], 5); // 11
+greedyCanoeistB( [2, 4, 5, 2, 1, 3, 1, 2, 5, 2, 3], 5); // 9
 ```

-The time complexity is O(n), because with each step of the loop, at least one canoeist is seated.
+The time complexity is $O(n)$, because with each step of the loop, at least one canoeist is seated.

 **Proof of correctness:** Analogically to solution A. If _light_ $l$ were seated with some heavy $x < h$, then $x$ and $h$ could just be swapped.